The key to digital learning

 “I don't believe there's any one solution to tackle the challenge of educating displaced children,” Rudayna says.
 “Thaki is built on a model of extensive collaboration between corporate, institutional, and nonprofit partners and individuals.”

-Thaki has four main partner categories which include device donors such as Standard Chartered, PWC, Strategy&, American Community School in Abu Dhabi, NYU Abu Dhabi and many other corporations; educational content partners such as National Geographic, Queen Rania Foundation, Ahlan Simsim; educational provider partners, such as Teach for Lebanon, Tamkeen, Jusoor and over 120 other recipient schools; and strategic partners, such as Anera, EcoServ, Holdal, Wakilni.
+Thaki has four main partner categories which include device donors such as Standard Chartered, Deloitte, PWC, Strategy&, American Community School in Abu Dhabi, NYU Abu Dhabi and many other corporations; educational content partners such as National Geographic, Queen Rania Foundation, Ahlan Simsim; educational provider partners, such as Teach for Lebanon, Tamkeen, Jusoor and over 150 other recipient schools; and strategic partners, such as Anera, EcoServ, Holdal, Wakilni.

 Thaki is also working alongside SoPowerful, a Dutch Foundation, to implement solar power in partner schools in Lebanon.
 The first such initiative was in Tamkeen’s Sawiri School in West Bekaa in Lebanon, which provides 1,100 children with an alternative source of energy for the school to power its computer lab and other electricity needs and allow students to get more use from Thaki-provided devices.